AndyVitoria/abinbev-ecommerce/README.md

 This is an E-commerce API built with FastAPI based in Clean Architecture.
 It provides various endpoints for managing clients, authentication, products, carts, and orders.

+## Implementation Details

+For more information about the implementation, please refer to the [report.md](report.md) file.

 ## Highlights

 - **FastAPI**: A modern, fast (high-performance), web framework for building APIs with Python 3.10+.